-An elliptical or any kind of indoor bike is not going to cause damage.
+An elliptical or any kind of indoor bike or rower is not going to cause damage.
 It’s not that heavy, not that noisy, and you aren’t creating any shock loads whatsoever, which is really where the danger lies in other equipment.

 Home Gym Weight Machines

-Machines are not much of an issue, even if it’s the freeweight loaded type where you have a lot of weight plates sitting around.
+Weight machines are not much of an issue, even if it’s the freeweight loaded type where you have a lot of weight plates sitting around.
 The machines don’t add much shock load even when you lower the weight arm or cable heavily.
-It’s not going to fall through the floor.
+It’s not going to damage anything.